AnneyYeZiqing/AnneyYeZiqing/python/image-processing/click-intensity/readme.txt

 By Ziqing Ye @ Trcek lab

-The program is used to take pixel intensity data.
+The program is used to record average pixel intensity data in target regions of interest.
 Here’s a brief summary of what it does:
 a.
 You open the program and the image that you want to analyze opens up.
 b.
 You left click somewhere on the image
 c.
 A circle with a customized radius is generated there.
 It has a number on it.